beatreichenbach/realflare/docs/reference/flare.md

 ## Lens
 `sensor_size`: Size of the sensor in mm

-`lens_model_path *`: File path of the prescription `.json` file
+`lens_model_path *`: File path of the lens model `.json` file

 `glasses_path *`: Folder path containing glass `.yml` files.
 Each lens element specifies a refractive index and Abbe number.
 Using those values the renderer finds the glass with the closest values and uses that to caluclate the dispersion.
 Different manufacturers might have glasses with different qualities that give unique looks.

-`abbe_nr_adjustment`: Offset for all [Abbe numbers](https://en.wikipedia.org/wiki/Abbe_number) in the prescription.
+`abbe_nr_adjustment`: Offset for all [Abbe numbers](https://en.wikipedia.org/wiki/Abbe_number) in the lens model.
 This can be used to add more or less dispersion to the glasses.
-Adjusting this value overrides the lens prescription and is here to for creative experimentation.
+Adjusting this value overrides the lens model and is here to for creative experimentation.

-`coating_lens_elements`: List of [anti-reflective coatings](https://en.wikipedia.org/wiki/Anti-reflective_coating) for lens elements in a prescription.
+`coating_lens_elements`: List of [anti-reflective coatings](https://en.wikipedia.org/wiki/Anti-reflective_coating) for lens elements in a lens model.
 The *refractive index* depends on the material used for the coating (for example MgF2 with an index of 1.38.)
 The *wavelength* is the wavelength in nm that the coating is optimized for to reduce reflection.

 ## Starburst
 The starburst pattern is the bright glare that appears where the light source is.